jlgerber/jlgerber.github.io/pages/editors/vi/intermediate.md

 Command | Effect
 --- | ---
 :ls | list buffers
-:bn or :bnext | advance to the next buffer
+:ls! | list all buffers, including unlisted buffers (help buffers are, for example, unlisted buffers) :bn or :bnext | advance to the next buffer
 :bf or :bfirst | rewind to the first buffer
 :bp :bprevious | activate previous buffer